mbuszka/university_computer-networks-project-2/README.md

 # Computer Networks Project 2

 # Usage:
-`docker-compose up -f compose-test-(1|2).yml` will start containers, set up network connections and run `run_router` passing test configuration on standard input
+`docker-compose up -f compose-test-(1|2).yml` will start containers and set up network connections.
+You can then connect terminal to each containter and run `run_router` or change the Dockerfile to automatically start it.